weihan-01/tp/docs/AboutUs.md

 [[github](http://github.com/whchenyicn)]
 [[portfolio](team/johndoe.md)]

-* Role: Developer
+* Role:
+  * Testing
+  * Documentation
-* Responsibilities: Testing and Documentation
+* Responsibilities:
+  * Ensures the testing of the project is done properly and on time.
+  * Responsible for the quality of various project documents.